Primary

 Stay low throughout the movement with your hips hinged back.
 Swing your arms across your body to generate momentum and land softly with a bent knee to absorb impact.

-Want Skater Hop in your program?
+See where Skater Hop fits in your weekly plan

 Stand on your right leg with left leg slightly behind.